Ace swimmer and student: How to raise a child like Gan Ching Hwee

-SINGAPORE - Before each race at the recent South-east Asian (SEA) Games in Vietnam, Singaporean swimmer Gan Ching Hwee would lose herself in a few games of Mario Kart or Taiko No Tatsujin, a rhythm game, to get her competitive spirit going.
+Before each race at the recent SEA Games in Vietnam, Singaporean swimmer Gan Ching Hwee would lose herself in a few games of Mario Kart or Taiko No Tatsujin, a rhythm game, to get her competitive spirit going.

 "It raises my heart rate and brings out the competitiveness in me, like I want to win," she says.